-- Cleaning is easier!
+- Easier clean up!
 Toss the foil and wash your baking sheet with hot water and a little dish soap.
 No scrubbing needed!!
 On the other hand, have you tried to clean a wire rack covered in grease and stuck bits of bacon drippings?
 Picture yourself carefully scrubbing those individual tiny squares…..
-NO THANK YOU!!!!
+No, thank you!

-- Always use aluminum foil to line your sheet pan.
+- I always use aluminum foil to line my sheet pan.
 If you have heavy duty aluminum foil, this is the time to use it!
 That being said, there’s no need to go out and buy some just to cook a batch of bacon.

 - Placing the cooked bacon on a plate lined with paper towels is essential!
 Do not skip this step!

-- Like all things bacon?
-Take a look at these other recipes:
+- Take a look at these bacon recipes: